Japanese Home & Interior Culture

 Are fusuma and shoji the same thing?

-No. Fusuma are opaque sliding panels used mainly between rooms, while shoji are translucent paper screens that diffuse light and are often placed in front of windows or veranda openings.
+No. Fusuma are opaque sliding panels used mainly between rooms, while shoji are translucent paper screens designed to soften light and provide gentle privacy.

 What is the main purpose of fusuma?